Navigation route

 COMMENTARY / María Martín Andrade

-Focus on Thailand
+Spotlight on Thailand

-In Thailand, 72% of immigration in 2010 was illegal, and is now estimated to exceed 1 million people, with the majority being from Myanmar and other neighboring countries such as Cambodia, Vietnam and Laos.
-The explanation for why Thailand has become a major destination for migrants, and therefore a major playground for human trafficking organizations, lies in the combination of slow population growth, compared to other countries in the region, and a high economic development beginning to be experienced from the 1990s onwards.
-According to the ASEAN PostAccording to the ASEAN Post, Thailand has one of the fastest growing markets among ASEAN members, which has prompted the government to continue working on development its infrastructure, for which immigration is key.
+In Thailand, 72% of immigration was illegal in 2010, and today it is estimated to exceed one million people, most of them from Myanmar and other neighbouring countries such as Cambodia, Vietnam and Laos.
+The explanation for why Thailand has become the main destination for migrants, and thus an important playing table for human trafficking organizations, lies in the combination of slow population growth, compared to other countries in the region, and a high level of population growth. development This began to be experienced in the 1990s.
+According to the ASEAN Post, Thailand has one of the fastest-growing markets among ASEAN members, prompting the government to continue working on the development of its infrastructure, for which immigration is fundamental.

 The fight against human trafficking in Asia-Pacific has a long way to go.
 The measures adopted cannot be effective if there is no firm intention on the part of the countries involved to put an end to this problem.
-Human trafficking is the profitability of a harm, a business from which certain dominant sectors benefit, so in order to achieve fruitful international cooperation, the South Asian states would have to perceive it as the scourge it is for their society.
+Human trafficking is the profitability of a harm, a business from which certain dominant sectors benefit, so in order to achieve fruitful international cooperation, South Asian States would have to perceive it as the scourge that it is for their society.

 REFERENCES